thunderbird/webext-examples/manifest_v3/experiment/readme.md

 ### Differences from the version for manifest v2

-The event listener registration was moved to the top level file scope, so it is registered as persistent and can wake up the background.
+The event listener registration was moved to the top level file scope, so it is registered as a persistent listener and can wake up the background.

-The implementation of the `ExampleAPI` Experiment had to be updated to support persistent events.
+The implementation of the `ExampleAPI` Experiment had to be updated to support persistent event listeners.

 **Note:** It is currently not possible to distinguish an add-on enable from a background restart.
-The used ResourceUrl Experiment therefore throws an error, since it tries to re-register the url.
+The used `ResourceUrl` Experiment throws an error, since it tries to re-register the url on each background wake up.